ManojUniyal/products-nisum/README.md

 Run 'gulp start-local' to start the local server.

+A basic test has been implemented and it will be executed before build process starts.

 Open browser.
 Type 'http://localhost:3080/'

 The content will load with thumbnails of products.